 Motivation Is What Gets You Started.
 Habit Is What Keeps You Going

-Monica Concha, Trainer Manager and Master Trainer at Chelsea Piers Athletic Club, talks resolutions, goals- and finding your own personal victories.
+Monica Concha, Trainer Manager and Master Trainer at Chelsea Piers Fitness, talks resolutions, goals- and finding your own personal victories.

 The start of a new year can be a powerful thing.
 A chance to start fresh, set new goals and feel optimistic about the year ahead.
 Sometimes, this can feel overwhelming, and people set themselves up to fail by setting unrealistic goals or simply failing to launch.

-We sat down with Monica Concha, Trainer Manager and Master Trainer at Chelsea Piers Athletic Club, to discuss how to get going, and keep going strong, in the new year.
+We sat down with Monica Concha, Trainer Manager and Master Trainer at Chelsea Piers Fitness, to discuss how to get going, and keep going strong, in the new year.

 CP: Oscar, this time of year can feel both motivating and daunting to people who are looking to make changes to their life.
 What’s the best way to get going, and keep going strong, in the new year?